-Kepa Arrizabalaga signed for Chelsea from Athletic Bilbao on 8 August 2018
+Kepa Arrizabalaga signed for Chelsea from Athletic Bilbao in August 2018.

-Quick and agile, Kepa possesses fantastic reflexes and has developed his all-round game since establishing himself as Athletic Bilbao’s first-choice ‘keeper two years ago.
+Quick and agile, Kepa possesses fantastic reflexes and has developed his all-round game since he established himself as Athletic Bilbao’s first-choice ‘keeper.
 A great shot-stopper, he is confident with the ball at his feet and capable of playing out from the back, even under pressure.

 Born in Ondarroa, a Basque seaside town, Kepa joined the Athletic academy at the age of nine and after gaining experience at their fourth-tier feeder club Basconia, he appeared regularly for Bilbao’s B-team, earning international recognition at youth level due to the quality of his displays.